shorebirdtech/shorebird/packages/shorebird_cli/README.md

 🚙 To run your project use: "shorebird run".
 📦 To build your project use: "shorebird build".
-🚀 To publish a new update use: "shorebird publish".
+🚀 To push a new update use: "shorebird patch".

 For more information, visit https://shorebird.dev
 ```